 The Inspired/”Geniuses” –

-The desire to create is found everywhere – scientists, engineers, tinkerers, artists, and more dedicate their lives to it.
+The desire to create is extant in everyone – scientists, engineers, tinkerers, artists, and more dedicate their lives to it.
 It’s part of being human.
 But sometimes, in a stressful situation, it can turn into something… more.
-A person might start building things that should be impossible.
-Working on debunked science, or untestably wild ideas, dismissable as crackpot stuff, right up until it works.
+A person might start building things that should be impossible – cold fusion, time machines, a truly new way to slice bread.
+They might become obsessed with a debunked field of science, or untestably wild ideas, things dismissable as crackpot stuff – right up until they work.

 These are the Inspired (or, more colloquially, known as ‘geniuses’) – people suddenly gifted with the ability to build incredible, impossible wonders, and the burning compulsion to use it.
 But it comes with a cost – the ideas of the Inspired become incomprehensible to the rest of the world.
 Their time machines and ray guns behave erratically and dangerously when interacted with by anyone without that ‘gift’.
 And Inspiration, the madness that lets someone ignore the mundane boundaries of the physical world, can take its toll on the rest of their mind.